blocktransfer/reg-publications/examinations/response-8/README.md

 ##### Alternate Trading Venue Problemsd

+Lastly, the dropped rulemaking dismissed the 2022 amendments to the definition of an exchange, as was so famously subject to comment by the crypto industry.[^pierce] While such a large market-structure change should not be tucked away in a proposal for Treasuries, the fact remains that proponents of central exchanges view blockchain systems as silos of liquidity devoid of protection.[^venue-prot] I strongly disagree with this farce of a defense supporting entrenched interests, as my constituents have executed exemplary fraud investigations using nothing more than block explorers thanks to the public transparency afforded by distributed ledgers using legitimate consensus.

-i  years of exploration into ATS regulations, history,  and operations, much of my interperation  came  from a brief exmail excchangewith Anthony Weeresinghe about one year  before the Commission  brought  action against  Ustocktrade .
-In just a brief rejection of bonaddfide help to  our ccollege Design team, thousands of pages  of legislative history crystalized into  my view undderstanding these broker-dealers as relentleslyl self-interested firms with profits solely  derived through intermediating trade.[^fine-fn] I mu h prrfer public blcokahisn which in their own  continuing operations prove themselves  as secure with no need for central attestation   based on p orportietyr principles, as adopted in an ecosystem mantra  that Bitcoi nis the world's largest  bug bountry since any vvulnerabilities can make you a fortne.
+In years of exploration into ATS regulations, history, and operations, much of my interpretation came from a brief email exchange with Anthony Weeresinghe about one year before the Commission brought action against Ustocktrade.
+In just a brief rejection of bona fide help to our college Design team, thousands of pages of legislative history crystallized into my view understanding these broker-dealers as relentlessly self-interested firms with profits solely derived through intermediating trade.[^fine-fn] I much prefer public blockchains which in their own continuing operations prove themselves as secure with no need for central attestation based on proprietary principles, as adopted in an ecosystem mantra that Bitcoin is the world's largest bug bounty since any vulnerabilities can make you a fortune.

-Laslt,y the  dropped ruelmmakign dismmissed  the 2022 anebdnebts ti  the defintion of an exchange, as was so fevsoulky  subject  to comment by the crypto inddustyrt.[^pierce]

-pg 2 on the pirece